Giants build cohesion during voluntary minicamp

 “Quite frankly, that stuff we do inside, it’s necessary,” he said of meetings and training and planning and everything else about football that isn’t about football.
 “My real joy is when I’m out here with the players.”

-From here the Giants will continue on with their offseason schedule.
+From here, the Giants will continue with their offseason schedule.
 They’ll begin Phase Two next week.
-The weekend after that they’ll hold their rookie minicamp, which will include the draft picks selected Thursday night and the coming days.
+The weekend after that, they’ll hold their rookie minicamp, which will include the draft picks selected Thursday night and the coming days.
 Then they’ll be folded in.

 “I really do believe that after these three days, when these three days are over, we’re going to be a much better team,” Shurmur said of the draft.
 “We’re going to make really, really good picks that are going to make our team better.”